 Richard Greene was born in Lichfield and lived all his life in the City, becoming Sheriff and later an alderman.
 An antiquary and surgeon, he established the first printing press in Lichfield.
 He also founded a museum to house his collection of fossils, coins, watches, armour and natural history but, after his death in 1793, the collection was disbursed by his son.

 David Garrick, actor, dramatist and theatre manager, was born in Hereford but spent most of his early life in Lichfield.
-He attended Lichfield Grammar School, the site of which is in St Johns Street, and later studied Latin and Greek at a school run by Samuel Johnson.
+He attended Lichfield Grammar School, the site of which is in St John's Street, and later studied Latin and Greek at a school run by Samuel Johnson.
 His Lichfield home in Bird Street was demolished in the 19th century and a stone plaque now marks the site.
 The modern theatre in Castle Dyke also bears his name.
 He is buried in Westminter Abbey.

 Erasmus Darwin, physician, scientist, inventor and poet was born in Newark upon Trent but settled in Lichfield in 1756, where he lived until 1780.
 He was the grand-father of Charles Darwin.
 There is a stone plaque at the front of his house in Beacon Street, on the edge of the Cathedral Close, which is now a working museum and research centre dedicated to his life and work.

-Anna Seward was born in Derbyshire in 1742 where her father was the minister.
+Anna Seward was born at Eyam in Derbyshire in 1742 where her father was the minister.
 The family moved to Lichfield seven years later when her father was appointed Canon Residentiary at Lichfield Cathedral.
 She is known as an eighteenth century English romantic poet, often called "the Swan of Lichfield".
 Despite having many admirers, she never married and lived in the Bishop's Palace for the rest of her life.
 She is buried in Lichfield Cathedral.